Wahiduddin Khan: List of selected works

 He "has authored over 200 books on Islam, inter-faith dialogue, social harmony, freedom of speech, prophetic wisdom, spirituality and coexistence in a multi-ethnic society" as well on Islam's relations with modernity and secularism.: Khan published his first book in 1955, which is Naye Ahd Ke Darwaze Par (On the Threshold of a New Era).
 His next work, Ilme Jadid Ka Challenge (Islam and Modern Challenges) was later published as God Arises.

 His book Al Islam has been published in English as The Vision of Islam.
 In it, he presents the interpretation of the Islamic Scriptures in the modern idiom based on peace and spirituality.

 Tazkirul Quran

 Khan translated the Quran in the modern scientific idiom.
 He translated the Quran in Urdu along with the commentary entitled Tazkirul Quran.
 The book is available in Hindi (Pavitra Quran) and Arabic (Al Tazkirul Qaweem fi Tafseeril Quran il Hakeem).

 Kitab-e-Marefat

 Khan has presented the counter ideology—an ideology of peace—in articles and books such as The Ideology of Peace, The True Jihad, Islam and Peace, The Prophet of Peace: Teachings of The Prophet Muhammad published by Penguin Books, Islam and World Peace and Political Interpretation of Islam.
-He explains the depths of God realization in his book, Kitab-e-Marefat.
+He explains the depths of God realisation in his book, Kitab-e-Marefat.